China Maritime Safety Administration

-The Maritime Safety Administration of the People's Republic of China, commonly known as the China Maritime Safety Administration (China MSA or CMSA), is a law enforcement and rescue agency under the Ministry of Transport of China.
+The Maritime Safety Administration of the People's Republic of China, commonly known as the China Maritime Safety Administration (China MSA or CMSA), is a civil government agency for maritime safety and regulation law enforcement and rescue, under the Ministry of Transport of China.

-The agnecy is headquartered in Dongcheng, Beijing.
+The agency is headquartered in Dongcheng, Beijing.
 The incumbent chief is Fu Xuyin, and the incumbent deputy chief is Xu Wei.
 In 2025, the Budget of the CMSA was 12.8 billion RMB.

+The MSA is separate from the China Coast Guard, which is a branch of the People's Armed Police.

 History

 CMSA was formed in October 1998 from the merger of the China Ship Inspection Bureau and the China Port Supervision Bureau.
 The agency is subordinated to the Ministry of Transport of the People's Republic of China.

 Organization

 Subordinate Offices

 The MSA's subordinate offices include: